nickpoerio/CarND-Advanced-Lane-Lines/writeup_report.md

 I also implemented an "informed" version of the window search (cell #12), which will mostly be used in the video processing pipeline (see next).

-In both implementations, the code is quite robust for missing lines.
+In both implementations, the code is quite robust for missing lines: supposing straight lines for the blind search, keeping the previous value for the informed search.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 In cell #13 of my IPython notebook I implemented the curve radius calculation and the position of the vehicle.
-The left and right radii are calculated analitically on the polynomial fits at the bottom of the image.
+The left and right radii are calculated analytically on the polynomial fits at the bottom of the image.
 The radius is then considered the average of these two values.
 The vehicle position is considered to be in the center of the image.
 The lane center is considered to be the average between left and right lines, again at the bottom of the image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.